 Killam is very proud of its employees and teams across the country.
-In 2021, Killam conducted its bi-annual diversity survey in partnership with the Canadian Centre for Diversity and Inclusion.
-This third-party partner assisted in benchmarking and analyzing the survey results, which indicate notable increases in the representation of racialized and indigenous persons, persons with a disability as well as those who identify as LGBTQ2S+.
-To strengthen the diversity and inclusion program, Killam continues to partner with the Canadian Centre for Diversity and Inclusion to provide employees with access to expert advice, a virtual library of knowledge, and monthly webinars.
-In 2022, Killam offered an optional in-house diversity and inclusion workshop to all head office employees, of which 45% of employees attended.
-These workshops are also being offered in 2023, with strong attendance.
-Killam continues to develop and foster a more diversified employee base across the company, and offers a selection of online and in-person training opportunities.
+In 2023, Killam conducted its bi-annual diversity survey in partnership with the CCDI.
+This third-party partner assisted in benchmarking and analyzing the survey results, which indicate notable increases in the representation of racialized and Indigenous persons, Disabled people, as well as those who identify as LGBTQ2S+.
+To strengthen the diversity and inclusion program, Killam continues to partner with the CCDI to provide employees with access to expert advice, a virtual library of knowledge, and monthly webinars.
+Employees across the organization are encouraged to participate in diversity training that is offered several times each month.
+Killam also provides in-person diversity training and focused training on gender diversity and inclusion in the workplace.
+In 2023, 230 unique diversity training courses were completed by Killam employees.

-The Board recognizes that a respectful work experience is essential in fostering a strong culture.
+The Board recognizes that respectful work experience is essential in fostering a strong culture.
 Employees are encouraged to develop their full potential and use their unique talents, maximizing the efficiency of the Killam team.
 Killam recognizes the benefits that arise from employee diversity, including a strengthened corporate culture, improved employee retention, access to different perspectives and ideas, and the benefit of all available talent.

 The Board understands that ESG requires an all-encompassing approach, addressing not only Killam's impact on the environment, but also its impact on its communities, residents, employees and unitholders.
 Performance against strategic ESG targets is part of Killam's annual performance review process for its Management team.
 Killam is improving its reporting transparency each year.
-In 2022, Killam focused on strengthening its public disclosure reporting under the Task Force on Climate-Related Financial Disclosure (TCFD) framework and is performing a holistic assessment to identify exposure to climate-related risks and opportunities.
-Killam remains on its journey to be TCFD-aligned by 2024, with intention to continue to report ESG information in alignment with Sustainability Accounting Standards Boards (SASB) standards in its 2022 ESG report.
+In 2023, Killam focused on strengthening its public disclosure reporting under the Task Force on Climate-Related Financial Disclosure (TCFD) framework and is performing a holistic assessment to identify exposure to climate-related risks and opportunities.
+Killam remains on its journey to be TCFD-aligned, with the intention to continue to report ESG information in alignment with Sustainability Accounting Standards Boards (SASB) standards in its 2023 ESG report.
+Killam remains vigilant regarding the impending release of the final climate-related disclosure requirements by the Canadian Securities Administration (CSA,) and believes that its robust foundation will position the Trust well to address any forthcoming disclosure requirements.